2014–15 UEFA Europa League: Round and draw dates

 The schedule of the competition is as follows (all draws held at UEFA headquarters in Nyon, Switzerland, unless stated otherwise).

 Matches in the qualifying, play-off, and knockout rounds may also be played on Tuesdays or Wednesdays instead of the regular Thursdays due to scheduling conflicts.

 Qualifying rounds

 In the qualifying rounds and the play-off round, teams were divided into seeded and unseeded teams based on their 2014 UEFA club coefficients, and then drawn into two-legged home-and-away ties.
 Teams from the same association could not be drawn against each other.

 First qualifying round

 The draw for the first and second qualifying rounds was held on 23 June 2014.
-The first legs were played on 1 and 3 July, and the second legs were played on 8, 10 and 11 July 2014.